adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Tin Woodman said,

-" The wife and ten children — five boys and five girls — of the former King of Ev, by name Evoldo, have been enslaved by the Nome King and are held prisoners in his underground palace.
+"The wife and ten children — five boys and five girls — of the former King of Ev, by name Evoldo, have been enslaved by the Nome King and are held prisoners in his underground palace.
 Ozma wants to liberate the poor prisoners.
 For a long time she could not cross the great desert between the two countries.
 Finally she went to Glinda the Good, who heard the story and at once presented Ozma a magic carpet.
 This carpet unrolled beneath our feet.
 Our gracious Ruler ordered me to assemble our army, which I did."

 "My uncle Evoldo was a very wicked man," declared the Princess Langwidere.
 "He sold them to the powerful Nome King in exchange for a long life, and afterward destroyed the life."

-" Where are they confined?" asked Ozma.
+"Where are they confined?" asked Ozma.

 "No one knows, exactly," replied the Princess.
 "For the king, whose name is Roquat of the Rocks, owns a splendid palace underneath the great mountain which is at the north end of this kingdom.
-He has transformed the queen and her children into ornaments and **bric-a-brac**1 to decorate his rooms.
+He has transformed the queen and her children into ornaments and **bric-a-brac** (безделушки) to decorate his rooms.
 This King is the Ruler of the Underground World.
 Under his rule are many thousands of the Nomes.
 They make gold and silver and other metals which they conceal in the crevices of the rocks.
 Also they make diamonds and rubies and emeralds, which they hide in the ground.
 So the kingdom of the Nomes is wonderfully rich."

 "Then," said Ozma, "we will start for the Kingdom of the Nomes tomorrow."

 Ozma was the only child of the former Ruler of Oz, and was entitled to rule in his place.
 Ozma had many adventures before she regained her father’s throne.
 The Scarecrow and the Tin Woodman assisted her.
 The Cowardly Lion, who ruled the great forest as the King of Beasts, knew nothing of Ozma until after she became the princess of Oz.
 Then he journeyed to the Emerald City to see her, and begged to go with her to set free the royal family.
 He brought along his friend, the Hungry Tiger, as well.

 Dorothy related to them her own adventures, and then went out with her friends to find the Sawhorse.
 The Sawhorse was standing motionless beside the garden gate.
 He bowed politely.

 Before daybreak everyone was awake.
 First rode Ozma, with Dorothy beside her in the golden chariot and holding Billina fast in her arms.
 Then came the Scarecrow on the Sawhorse, with the Tin Woodman and Tiktok just behind him.
 After these tramped the Army, brave and handsome in their splendid uniforms.
 The generals commanded the colonels and the colonels commanded the majors and the majors commanded the captains and the captains commanded the private.

-1 **bric-a-brac** — безделушки

 ## The Nome King